Employment opportunities with Urban 4-H

 - Completion of a volunteer application

-- Completion of orientation survey
+- Completion of orientation and orientation survey

 - Completion of an interview by 4-H staff